mholschbach/ctf/dbh-2023/tastaturlayouts/README.md

 Given is the file [email.txt](email.txt) and the description text.

 ## Solution
 You can use a tool like CyberChef or a simple script like [solve.py](solve.py).
-Guessing the first letters is quite easy, you can use a frequency analysis or assume that "KX>[" will becomme "DBH{" and "hb." will become "ich" and continue from there.
+Guessing the first letters is quite easy, you can use a frequency analysis or assume that "KX>[" will become "DBH{" and "hb." will become "ich" and continue from there.
 At least until the flag itself starts.

 ## Challenge Assessment
 And there lies my issue with this challenge: